|

 |||

-spa, I leave already on Thursday.
-[Karl May to lawyer Haubold].
+Haubold].
 11th May: Departure in Joachimsthal.
 Dr. Gottlieb ordered bathing.
 From the middle of June till end of July Karl and Klara May spent in South Tirol on recreational holiday.
 On the Mendel his state of health becomes worse again.
 18th December: In an appeal proceedings (complaint from 17th December 1909) Rudolf Lebius is found guilty of slander and given 100 Mark penalty to pay. |

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |